 If you’re looking for a hairstyle that’s tasteful and classy while still showcasing some personality, try out a chignon updo.
-Scrunching some of the Dove Style & Care Volume Amplifier Mousse through your damp hair will give you some lift at the roots as it defines your curls.
+Scrunching some of the Suave Professional Captivating Curls Mousse Cream through your damp hair will give you some lift at the roots as it defines your curls.
 Once your hair has dried, follow this simple tutorial to create the perfect chignon.

 11. Cascading Ringlets

-We love the look of voluminous, long ringlets for the holidays (and really everyday!).
-To get this style, create a short side part and brush the top of your hair backwards.
-This step is totally optional, but you can also take a flat iron to straighten the top few inches of your hair to get a slicked back look.
+We love the look of voluminous, long ringlets for the holidays (and really every day!).
+To get this style, create a short side part and brush the top of your hair backward.
+This step is totally optional, but you can also take a flat iron to straighten the top few inches of your hair to get a slicked-back look.
 You can also use the flat iron or, if you are working with wet hair, use some mousse to help define your curls.